longwind48/Avito_demand_kaggle/README.md

   ```

-- Bayesian Optimization was my main method of tuning Lightgbm and XGBoost models.
+- **Bayesian** **Optimization** was my main method of tuning Lightgbm and XGBoost models.
 Once again, because my cross validation approach was not set up to mimic the train/test split, the optimized parameters were not accurate.
 Fitting the optimized parameters on the entire train test actually gave a poorer score.

-  To put in simplified terms, underfitting is when your training metric can't improve anymore, which can be attributed to high bias, something that causes an algorithm to miss the relevant relations between features and target.
+  To put in simplified terms, **underfitting** is when your training metric can't improve anymore, which can be attributed to high bias, something that causes an algorithm to miss the relevant relations between features and target.
 High bias algorithms also produce simpler models that don't tend to overfit but may *underfit* their training data, failing to capture important regularities.
 We know bias as the difference between the expected prediction of our model and the correct value which we are trying to predict.
 I failed to detect signs of underfitting because I was too wary of overfitting.

   |                     | learning rate | training rmse | validation rmse | private LB rmse | Diff (train and LB rmse) |
   | ------------------- | ------------- | ------------- | --------------- | --------------- | ------------------------ |
   | w/o target encoding | 0.016         | 0.19099       | 0.21676         | 0.2215          | 0.0305                   |
   | w/ target encoding  | 0.016         | 0.20025       | 0.21634         | 0.2229          | 0.0227                   |

   We can observe here that although it seemed like the model built w/o target encoding has a higher bias than w/ target encoding (due to higher difference between train and LB rmse), both models are underfitting the data because of the large difference between training and validation.
 Furthermore, validation rmse seemed to have improved for the case of target encoding, but it actually worsened the model's ability to generalize the true test set.
 This is purely the problem of incorrect train/validation split.

-  Overfitting, on the other hand, is when your training score is going down continuously while your test or validation score is going up continuously.
+  **Overfitting**, on the other hand, is when your training score is going down continuously while your test or validation score is going up continuously.
 This is because the model is too complex and suffer from high variance.
 The variance is how much the predictions for a given point vary between different realizations of the model.

   I made several huge blunders because I did not access the difference between training rmse's.
 After reading a godsend article by [Scott Fortmann-Roe](http://scott.fortmann-roe.com/docs/BiasVariance.html), I have learnt to minimize bias even at the expense of variance.
 Yes, high variance is also bad, but a model with high variance could at least predict well on average, which is not *fundamentally wrong*.